StetHD/tarifa-book/usage/info.md

 # info

-`tarifa info` collects usefull informations on your current host, on the current project and checks if requirements are met:
+`tarifa info` collects useful information about the current host, the current project and checks whether requirements are met.
+It will:

-* checking the cordova install
+* check the cordova install.
-* checking the required external tools
+* check the required external tools.
-* printing versions number of cordova platforms and required tools
+* print version numbers of the cordova platforms and required tools.
-* printing ids of supported devices (`--verbose` to see readable strings when available).
+* print the ids of supported devices (`--verbose` to print human readable strings when available).
-* printing if it get called inside a tarifa project
+* print whether the command got called from inside a tarifa project.

 ```
 Usage: tarifa info